-D. M.S. and IUG Students
+D. M.S. and I.U.G Students

-Masters students accepted to the College of IST are generally unfunded.
+Master's and I.U.G. students accepted into the College of IST are rarely offered a college-based assistantship, although a few may qualify for research assistantships to work on a specific project.
 In special cases where there are teaching support needs, a master's student or an I.U.G. student may be hired to fill a wage payroll instructional assistant position.
 Appointments automatically end at the conclusion of each semester and appointments carry no guarantee of renewal.

-(1) Instructional Assistant (IA) - Tech Support/Grader
+Instructional Assistant (IA)